tomkotlar/tomKotlarCard.github.io/README.md

 ## Info

-For this project I used HTML, CSS and JS.
-You can vist my personnal links on social media / icons, check my Resume and contact me via @email Toggle the light / dark theme
+For this project, I used HTML, CSS and JS.
+You can visit my Personal links on social media/icons, check my Resume and contact me via @email Toggle the light / dark theme